Join an Online Marketplace or Get Your Own App? A Tricky Choice for Restaurants and Takeaways.

-1. Take orders over the phone, WhatsApp or Facebook Messenger.
+1. Take orders over the phone, WhatApps or Facebook Messenger

 The initial benefit of this method is the cost – there is no commission or ongoing fees.
 To get started with this you just find a way for your customers to see your menu and contact you with their order.
 So pop your menu on your Facebook page and let them know how to get in touch.
 The issues with this method are that you are going to get mistakes, it’s hard to keep a track of your orders, and you have to take payment over the phone (which isn’t great idea these days, it’s not secure, and if card details are leaked you are liable) or worse try to link bank transfers to orders.
 If you get busy, those phone calls and messages can quickly get unmanageable, it’s hard to stay on track!
 It quickly becomes an unviable option as your business grows.

-I might be a bit biased about this option, as we run a marketplace ourselves, but joining an online marketplace ticks all the boxes.
 Joining an online marketplace is like getting a small shop on a busy high street.
 You may be just one shop on that row of businesses, but if that street has lots of passing trade, then you will certainly benefit.
 Online marketplaces already have registered customers, who love to try something new.
 Marketplace apps are also incredibly ‘sticky’, with customers opening up the app for a browse as soon as they start to get hungry.
 A good marketplace will promote you to its customer base shorty after you go live, and will also promote new items on your menu and special offers.
 Most marketplaces will include a terminal for you to have in your store, where you can easily manage all your orders.
 The terminal will print receipts and handle customer communications too.
-The downside with an online marketplace is you can pay for this service with a high commission fees, but not all marketplaces are expensive.
+We recommend joining a localised online marketplace if there was one operating in your area, they typically charge a lot less than the national takeaway marketplaces.